SES-2

-SES-2 is a communications satellite operated by SES World Skies.
+SES-2 is a communications satellite operated by SES.
 It was launched alongside the Arabsat-5C satellite.

 Spacecraft

 The platform is home to the first hosted payload, a mechanism by which governmental entities can fly modules on commercial satellites.
 It carries 24 C-band and 24 Ku-band transponders of 36 MHz capacity.
 Six of the channels in each band can be cross-strapped to the opposite band, enabling new service capability.
 The SES-2 satellite generates approximately 5.0 kW of payload power and has two 2.3 m deployable reflectors.
 It also carries the Commercially Hosted InfraRed Payload (CHIRP) for the U.S. Air Force.
 CHIRP demonstrates infrared detection technologies from geostationary orbit for missile warning applications.

 Launch

 SES-2, a communications satellite, was launched on 21 September 2011 from Centre Spatial Guyanais, Kourou at 21:38:00 UTC by an Ariane 5 ECA launch vehicle.
 The satellite weighed 3200 kg and join four other Orbital Sciences-built spacecraft in the SES fleet to provide service for North America, Latin America and the Caribbean.
 It is stationed at 87° West longitude.